 Ilsan Lake Park is the largest man-made lake in Asia, but it feels as natural as the trees that circle the lake.
 The perfect example of an urban oasis, the park features bicycle paths as well as pedestrian paths dotted with benches to enjoy the view.
 The large grassy areas are open to picnickers; be sure to go early if you want a spot in the shade of the trees!
 The nearby shopping centers Western Dom and La Festa are great spots to check out before leaving.

-Located in Songpa-gu, Seoul, Olympic park is grand in both size and name, having served as the venue of both the 1986 Asian Games and the 1988 Summer Olympics.
+Located in Songpa-gu, Seoul, Olympic Park is grand in both size and name, having served as the venue of both the 1986 Asian Games and the 1988 Summer Olympics.
 The park takes up a vast 1.4 million square meters and would take roughly 3 hours to walk through the entire park.
 To make your wandering easier, we recommend stopping at the information center by the World Peace Gate for a map of the park’s many pathways.
-Among the park’s top nine highlights, we highly recommend the musical fountain at Mongchon Trench!

-The northern-most park in Gyeonggi-do, Pyeonghoa-nuri Park within Imjingak Resort was created in 2005 as part of the World Peace Festival.
+The northern-most park in Gyeonggi-do, Pyeonghwa Nuri Park within Imjingak Resort was created in 2005 as part of the World Peace Festival.
 Although the war and subsequent separation are painful moments in Korea’s history, the park serves to promote peace and reconciliation.
-The park’s key points are Hill of Music, a large grassy outdoor concert venue; and the Hill of Wind, featuring a photo zone of over 3000 pinwheels spinning freely.
+The park’s key points are the Hill of Music, a large grassy outdoor concert venue; and the Hill of Wind, featuring a photo zone of over 3,000 pinwheels spinning freely.

 The atmosphere of a simple picnic on a blanket here is better than in the fanciest of restaurants.
 The colorful pinwheels spinning in the breeze create a wonderful background to the sounds of people enjoying their time.
 Visitors with children are recommended to visit Peaceland, an amusement park with the popular Viking Ride, a merry-go-round and other exciting attractions.